RiceC-at-MasonHS/SB29-guard/README.md

 - Customizing the UI/templates: [CUSTOMIZING.md](./CUSTOMIZING.md)
 - Contributing guide: [CONTRIBUTING.md](./CONTRIBUTING.md)

+## License
+SB29-guard is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+- You can use and modify it freely.
+- If you modify and run it as a network service, you must provide the corresponding source to users of the service.
+- You may charge for installation, support, or hosting; the source must remain available under AGPL-3.0.
+- See `LICENSE` for the full terms.

 ## Disclaimer ⚖️
 Helps with transparency & workflow.
 Does NOT replace district legal review.
 Always verify with your data privacy / legal team.